yahoo/elide-doc/pages/guide/v5/17-migration.md

 Security checks which dereference the `User` object will require changes to access the underlying principal object depending on the framework they use.

-### User Checks for newly created objects

-When a new model instance is created, only user checks are evaluated.

 ## DataStoreTransaction Changes

 ### Object Loading Changes